gideonakinn-sys/KDP_Analytics/PRIVACY.md

 ## What Bookmata reads

-- **Your open Amazon page.** While you are on an Amazon product page (`amazon.com`, `.co.uk`, `.ca`, `.com.au`, `.de`, `.co.jp`), a content script reads the fields of *that page you have already loaded* — title, price, rating, review count, Best Sellers Rank, print length, category — to compute estimates **locally in your browser**.
+- **Your open Amazon page:** While you are on an Amazon product page (`amazon.com`, `.co.uk`, `.ca`, `.com.au`, `.de`, `.co.jp`), a content script reads the fields of *that page you have already loaded* — title, price, rating, review count, Best Sellers Rank, print length, category — to compute estimates **locally in your browser**.
 It does not browse on your behalf, does not submit search queries, does not access your account, and does not read other tabs or pages.
-- **Content you paste.** The Formatter only processes text/HTML you paste or type into the extension.
+- **Content you paste:** The Formatter only processes text/HTML you paste or type into the extension.
 It does not pull manuscripts from anywhere.

 ## What is stored, and where